Carl Heilman II Nature Photography Workshop Equipment List

 - split neutral density filters (+1, +2, soft edge, hard edge)

-- all are Singh-Ray filters for Cokin P holder
+- I carry only a Tiffen 2-8 variable and a 10 stop solid ND for special motion effects, - all are Singh-Ray filters for Cokin P holder

 - In order of importance for use and purchase